 In Dragon’s Crown, Amazon is a gorgeous, muscular woman basically wearing a metal bikini, Sorceress has an endowment bigger than Harvard’s (thank you, The Simpsons), and most of the minor female characters are designed and/or posed pretty suggestively, perhaps mitigated (or not, depending on your temperament) by the fact that several of said designs and/or poses are clearly based on classic artworks.

-This whole thing cause a minor controversy when the game first released.
+This whole thing caused a minor controversy when the game first released.
 Personally, I’m pretty neutral about it.
 I accept it as inevitable in a game that’s trying to be this unapologetically Fantasy-y.
 Women in metal bikinis is a long-standing tradition in the genre, and it’s not like Dragon’s Crown art is doing anything you’ve never seen a thousand times before.

 I don’t necessarily like it.
 Sure, I’d like to see Fantasy art move beyond it.
 But it’s not enough to ruin the game for me, especially because everything about the game is stylised and exaggerated.
 I won’t fault you for thinking negatively about it, though.